 Today, the biomass fuel and grain & feed industries are still important to Lachenmeier Monsun.
 But we have changed our focus from selling machinery to designing solutions.
-Our dedicated designers and project managers are specialized in creating tailormade solutions to meet the specific needs and available workspace of each of our customers.
+Our dedicated designers and project managers are specialized in creating tailormade bulk material handling systems to meet the specific needs and available workspace of each of our customers.

 At Lachenmeier Monsun, we have a major part of our value chain inhouse.
 That means a lot to us.
 We are almost independent of other suppliers and therefore much more in control of our supply chain.
-In 2020, we bought PAM A/S – an innovative construction factory specialized in the production of rotary valves, screw conveyors and solutions for pneumatic transport of bulk materials.
-PAM is situated in Odense and have modern production facilities and a strong
+In 2020, we bought PAM A/S – an innovative bulk material handling factory specialized in the production of rotary valves, screw conveyors and solutions for pneumatic transport.
+PAM is situated in Odense and have modern production facilities and a strong engineering department.

 Our mission is to ensure our customers and partners clever and optimal solutions within handling bulk goods and drying of grain products.